trane-project/trane-n-back/README.md

 The number of trials is up to the user, but I usually go for 20 trials per exercise.

-To work with exercise type, you need to select the specified mode in Brain Workshop by selecting it in the manual mode options.
+To work with each exercise, you need to select the specified mode in Brain Workshop by picking it in the manual mode options.
 See the [documentation](http://brainworkshop.net/details.html) for more info.